 Leadership Goal Statement.
 By 2017, NMDC and its community economic development partners will expand the regional and Mobilize Maine leadership to 500 active participants.

-- Strategy 1.
-NMDC will coordinate and facilitate under the Mobilize Maine initiative the strategic alignment of community, economic and workforce development entities, along with the private sector, focusing on the achievement of the regional goals. - Strategy 2 Continue to expand the role of the private sector in the design and leadership of the regional economic development strategy.
+Strategy 1.
+NMDC will coordinate and facilitate under the Mobilize Maine initiative the strategic alignment of community, economic and workforce development entities, along with the private sector, focusing on the achievement of the regional goals.